 Doing Our Part for Sustainability and the Environment

-In a case of good following good, we also can expect to save money through our improved understanding around home energy use.
+In a case of good following good, we also can expect to save money through improved understanding around home energy use.
 Ultimately, Emporia seeks to help drive savings as high as 50%.
 In this manner, the platform more than pays for itself while you do your part for sustainability and the environment.
-Imagine that: you could even get paid you for showing you care!
+Imagine that: you even get paid you for showing you care!